-Liaisons with the Vice President for Science and Research.
+Liaises with the Vice President for Science and Research

 The Journals Board's charge is to (a) approve editors and editorial board members for the ASHA scholarly journals; (b) monitor the effective functioning of the editors and the editorial boards; (c) assess the evolving needs and opportunities for augmenting the curation, dissemination, and translation of scholarship in the discipline through the journals program; (d) conduct ongoing strategic planning for the program; and (e) make recommendations to the ASHA BOD concerning the mission and scope of each journal and its role in helping ASHA achieve its strategic objectives.

-The Journals Board has 14 members who are the six editors-in-chief of the journals or journal sections (American Journal of Audiology [AJA]; American Journal of Speech-Language Pathology [AJSLP]; the Speech, Language, and Hearing sections of the Journal of Speech, Language, and Hearing Research [JSLHR]; and Language, Speech, and Hearing Services in Schools [LSHSS]); three clinical representatives (one each in audiology, speech-language pathology health care, and speech-language pathology schools); one representative from the standing committee on Clinical Practice Research, Implementation Science, and Evidence-Based Practice (CRISP) who is the chair or his or her designee; one international member; one public member who is a specialist in publications, information science, e-learning, or a related area; and one chair.
+The Journals Board has 14 members who are the seven editors-in-chief of the journals or journal sections (American Journal of Audiology [AJA]; American Journal of Speech-Language Pathology [AJSLP]; the Speech, Language, and Hearing sections of the Journal of Speech, Language, and Hearing Research [JSLHR]; and Language, Speech, and Hearing Services in Schools [LSHSS]); the four editors-in-chief for Perspectives of the ASHA Special Interest Groups; one representative from the standing committee on Clinical Practice Research, Implementation Science, and Evidence-Based Practice (CRISP) who is the chair or his or her designee; one international member; and one chair.

 The general expectation is that each editor member will have a significant history of publications and expertise with peer review obtained via service as an editor for other journals and/or via service in some editorial capacity for an ASHA journal.
 Also expected, of course, is a solid record of reviewing for journals and advanced subject matter expertise.